stephanenicolas/incap/README.md

 1. use the script `tools/install-gradle.rb`
 1. use the incremental compiler option in your build
 1. compile using: `~/gradle-source-build/bin/gradle :app:compileJava -d`

+We are currently using this gradle fork to work: https://www.github.com/gstevey/gradle